Thai Community Development Center: Thai Town Kinnara lamppost project

 The Thai Town Friendship City Kinnara Monument Project is a project of the Thai Community Development Center and the Royal Thai Consulate General of Los Angeles.
 Installed in 2013, these mythical half-man, half-bird lampposts can be found in the heart of Thai Town.

-East Hollywood certified farmers market
+East Hollywood Certified Farmers' Market

-The East Hollywood Certified Farmers Market was created by Thai CDC in 2012 to improve access to fresh affordable locally-grown fruits and vegetables and encourage healthy behavior among low-income and vulnerable populations in East Hollywood.
+The East Hollywood Certified Farmers' Market was created by Thai CDC in 2012 to improve access to fresh affordable locally-grown fruits and vegetables and encourage healthy behavior among low-income and vulnerable populations in East Hollywood.

 Community empowerment

 Transit-oriented development

 Thai CDC is part of the Alliance for Community-based Transit LA (ACT-LA) which seeks to rebuild LA by engaging community voices often excluded from discussions of development.
 Thai CDC focuses on transit-oriented developments (TODs) in East Hollywood, populated by a high proportion of foreign-born households.
 Thai CDC has been addressing the issue of equitable TOD since before the Metro Red Line began construction in 1999.